 In June 2007, Israel began to impose restrictions on the transfer of goods into the Gaza Strip, allowing only the transfer of goods it defined as “vital for the survival of the civilian population”.
 From June 2007 until June 2010, an average of 2,400 trucks per month entered Gaza from Israel, compared to 10,400 trucks per month that entered Gaza in 2005 – a year in which Israel did not significantly restrict the transfer of goods into the Gaza Strip.
 After a prolonged legal struggle, at the end of 2010, Gisha received official Israeli Defense Ministry documents containing the criteria according to which the Gaza closure was implemented until mid-2010.
 Among other things, the documents show that Israel employed mathematical formulas to calculate the basic consumption needs of residents in Gaza and approved “a policy of deliberate reduction” for basic goods in the Gaza Strip.

 Since the beginning of 2010, the variety of goods that Israel has allowed into the Gaza Strip has gradually expanded, especially after the events surrounding the flotilla and the Israeli government’s declaration that it would “ease” the closure in June 2010.
-At that time, Israel published a list of goods prohibited from entering the Gaza Strip, which it defined as “dual use” (suitable for both civilian and military uses) and promised to allow the entrance of all goods that are not prohibited.
-Basic construction materials such as cement, gravel and steel are considered dual-use, and their entrance into Gaza is restricted and monitored.
+At that time, Israel published a list of goods prohibited from entering the Gaza Strip, which it defined as “dual use” and promised to allow the entrance of all goods that are not prohibited.
+Basic construction materials such as cement and steel are considered dual-use, and their entrance into Gaza is restricted and monitored.
 In March 2015, Israel began restricting the entrance of wood planks into Gaza as well.

-Since the Israeli government’s June 2010 declaration that it would ease the closure, Kerem Shalom Crossing was expanded and developed, so that its capacity now allows for the movement of about 700 trucks per day, compared to 150 before the June declaration.
-If Israel allows the entrance of construction materials into Gaza at a level sufficient to meet demand in the Strip, it will have to further expand Kerem Shalom’s capacity.
+Since the Israeli government’s June 2010 declaration that it would ease the closure, Kerem Shalom Crossing was expanded and developed, so that its capacity now allows for the movement of about 1,000 trucks per day (not including trucks carrying fuel), compared to 150 before the June declaration.